googleapis/google-cloud-cpp/google/cloud/resourcesettings/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Resource Settings API][cloud-service-docs], a service to The Resource Settings API allows users to control and modify the behavior of their GCP resources (e.g., VM, firewall, Project, etc.) across the Cloud Resource Hierarchy.
+This directory contains an idiomatic C++ client library for the [Resource Settings API][cloud-service-docs].
+The Resource Settings API allows users to control and modify the behavior of their GCP resources (e.g., VM, firewall, Project, etc.) across the Cloud Resource Hierarchy.

 This library is **experimental**.
 Its APIs are subject to change without notice.